How many mutually unbiased bases are needed to detect bound entangled states?

-An interesting class of EWs arise from sets of mutually unbiased bases (MUBs).
+Note that EWs correspond to a particular set of observables that satisfy Eq. (\ref{eq:def}).
+They can be decomposed into local measurements, where it is of practical importance to minimise the number of outcomes, or precisely, positive-operator-valued-measure (POVM) elements.
+An interesting class of EWs arises from sets of mutually unbiased bases (MUBs), that are experimentally the most feasible and also gradually approach quantum state tomography as they converge to being complete.

 A pair of orthonormal bases $\mathcal{B}_1$ and $\mathcal{B}_2$ of the space $\mathbb{C}^d$ are mutually unbiased if the basis vectors satisfy $|\langle \psi_i | \varphi_j \rangle |^2 = \frac{1}{d}$ for all $\ket{\psi_i}\in\mathcal{B}_1$ and $\ket{\varphi_j}\in\mathcal{B}_2$.
 This condition mathematically formalises the concept of complementarity, i.e., if the system resides in an eigenstate of one observable, the outcome of measuring a second complementary observable is maximally uncertain.
-Generalising to larger collections of measurements, we say a set of bases are mutually unbiased if all bases are pairwise mutually unbiased.
+Generalising to larger collections of measurements, we say a set of bases is mutually unbiased if all bases are pairwise unbiased.
 As is well known (see \cite{durt10} for a review), complete sets of $d+1$ MUBs have been constructed in prime and prime-power dimensions \cite{ivanovic,wootters}, but it is conjectured that only smaller sets exist in all other cases \cite{boykin07}.

 The first direct connection between MUBs and EWs was made in \cite{PhysRevA.86.022311}, with the construction of witnesses composed of two or more MUBs.
-Generalisations, modifications, and extensions to other measurements, e.g. 2-designs, have since appeared \cite{darek18,kdesign,hiesmayr20,bae13}.
-In low dimensions, equipped with a complete set of MUBs, some examples of these witnesses have been shown to experimentally detect bound entangled states \cite{Hiesmayr_2013}.
+Generalisations of the witnesses to a wider class of measurements, including 2-designs and mutually unbiased measurements (MUMs), for which MUBs are an example, have since appeared \cite{darek18,kdesign,hiesmayr20,bae13,erker17,kaniewski17,kalev17,bavaresco18}.
+In low dimensions, equipped with a complete set of MUBs, examples of these witnesses have been shown to experimentally detect bound entangled states \cite{Hiesmayr_2013}.
 However, little is known about their capability to detect PPT entangled states in arbitrary dimensions and the number of measurements required.